Security deposit admin is a compliance headache. Your leasing pipeline doesn’t have to be.

 Security deposit laws vary significantly by state.
 Landlords must comply with their specific state’s requirements to avoid penalties and maintain the right to withhold funds.

-Maximum Deposit Limits
+Maximum Security Deposit Limits by State

 Some states allow landlords to charge additional deposits for pets or other specific risks, while others include these amounts within the overall cap.

 Several states require landlords to pay interest on security deposits held for longer than one year or deposited in interest-bearing accounts.
-States with interest requirements include Connecticut, Illinois, Iowa, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Pennsylvania, and Virginia.
+States requiring interest include Connecticut, Illinois, Iowa, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Pennsylvania, and Virginia.
 Interest rates and calculation methods vary by state.

-Documentation and Itemization Standards
+Standards for Documentation and Itemization of Deductions

-Penalties for Non-Compliance
+Penalties for Non-Compliance with Security Deposit Rules

-Sample Security Deposit Deduction Letter Templates
+Examples of Security Deposit Deduction Letter Templates

 Different deduction scenarios require different template approaches.
 The following examples illustrate how to structure letters for common situations.